strohel/PyBayes/README.rst

 Since version 0.4, testing is integrated into the `setup.py` script and can be run without installing PyBayes.
 In order to run PyBayes test-suite, simply issue ``./setup.py test`` from within the source directory.
 To run tests during installation procedure, simply install like this:
 ``./setup.py build test install``.
-Failing tests cause installation to fail, but this can be overriden using `--non-fatal` option of the `test` command.
+With this command, failing tests prevent installation.

 If you want to test your already installed PyBayes instance, simply issue ``python -m pybayes.tests`` anytime, anywhere. :-)